“If you quit you will regret it for the rest of your life. Quitting never makes things easier.” – Admiral William H. McRaven

 Remember this throughout the entry-level hiring process: “Don’t give up!”
 Stay Positive!
 Keep every rejection letter and one day you will receive a job offer to place on top of those rejection letters.
 If you really want this position in the fire service, you will put the work in to achieve it.
 If it were easy, everyone would be a firefighter.
 Please feel free to contact me if you need any help along your journey to become a future firefighter.

-Chris Baker, has over fifteen years of experience in volunteer, combination and career fire departments in California.
+Chris Baker, has over sixteen years of experience in volunteer, combination and career fire departments in California, serving as a Firefighter, Engineer and Captain.
 He holds a Bachelor of Arts Degree in Anthropology and Associates of Science Degree in Fire Service Command, Company Officer.
 Chris is a California State Fire Training certified Fire Officer, Driver-Operator, Fire Instructor, Lead Fire Fighter 1 and Fire Fighter 2 Certification Evaluator.
 He has over nine years of teaching experience in the California Community Colleges System as an Adjunct Instructor in the EMS discipline, Fire Fighter 1 Academy Instructor and Fire Science Instructor.
-Chris is a member of the California Fire Technology Directors’ Association and the California Training Officers Association.
-He served as a volunteer Peer Reviewer on the FY 2017 Staffing for Adequate Fire & Emergency Response Grants (SAFER) for hiring and recruitment/retention.
-Chris also served as a volunteer Peer Reviewer on the FY 2017, FY 2018, FY 2019, FY 2020 COVID-S and FY 2020 Assistance to Firefighters Grants.
-He is a Volunteer Advocate Regional Manager, Region IX (CA, NV, AZ, HI) for the Everyone Goes Home Program through the National Fallen Firefighters Foundation.
-Chris serves as a volunteer member of the International Association of Fire Chiefs (IAFC) Safety, Health and Survival Section serving in their staging area.
-He was a member of the 2018 and 2019 Safety Stand Down committees.
-Chris serves as the Public Information Officer (PIO) for the National Fire Heritage Center located in Emmitsburg, Maryland.
-He is the host of the Fire Engineering Radio: The Future Firefighter Podcast.
-Chris writes blog articles published through Firefighter Nation and the Fire Engineering Training Community on mentoring the future generations of the fire service.
+Chris has served as a volunteer peer reviewer for FEMA on Staffing for Adequate Fire & Emergency Response Grants (SAFER) for hiring and recruitment/retention and Assistance to Firefighters Grants (AFG) programs from 2018-2022.
+He is the host of Fire Engineering Radio: The Future Firefighter Podcast.
+Chris writes blog articles published through Fire Engineering Training Community on mentoring the future generations of the fire service.